College of Health Professions

 Cardiovascular Interventional Science (CVIS) specialists are team members in cardiac catheterization departments, electrophysiology laboratories, and angiography departments.
 As part of these teams, they help diagnose and treat blood vessel and heart diseases.

 According to the U.S. Department of Labor, the long-range employment picture for radiographers, radiation therapists, nuclear medicine technologists, sonographers and cardiovascular interventional specialists is excellent.

 Upon graduation, radiographers, nuclear medicine technologists, and sonographers are employed by hospitals, physician's offices, clinics, public heath service agencies, and private industries.
 Radiation therapists work on hospitals or freestanding cancer centers.
 Cardiovascular Interventional Sc9ience graduates are employed by hospitals and physician groups who diagnose and treat cardiovascular diseases.

 Radiography students have the opportunity to work in on-campus laboratories with state of the art equipment including radiographs and treatment planning computers; sonography students receive "hands on" training with ultrasound equipment; and nuclear medicine and CVIS students also have access to on-campus laboratories.

-Armstrong Atlantic State University is the second largest regional health education center in Georgia.
+Armstrong State University is the second largest regional health education center in Georgia.
 The Joint Review Committee on Education in Radiologic Technology accredits the Radiography and Radiation Therapy programs.
 The Joint Review Committee on Education in Nuclear Medicine Technology accredits the Nuclear Medicine program.
 The Sonography and CVIS program are currently seeking accreditation.

 Course of Study